gardefjord/adamgardefjord/_projects/oppnadorren.md

 <div class="project-grid">
   <div class="grid-headline">Problem</div>
   <div class="grid-content">
-    Axfoundation was launching ÖppnaDörren, an initiative to unite several integration programs under one umbrella.
-They needed a platform that would effectively communicate their mission and connect users to the right program based on their situation and interests.
+    <a href="https://www.oppnadorren.se" target="_blank">ÖppnaDörren</a> was launching as an Axfoundation initiative, uniting several integration programs under one brand.
+They needed a platform that clearly communicated their mission and seamlessly connected users to the right program based on their situation.
   </div>

   <div class="grid-headline">Approach</div>
   <div class="grid-content">
-    Working alongside Axfoundation and their campaign partner Forsman & Bodenfors, we designed and built a site that combined storytelling with intuitive functionality.
-Despite tight timelines and multiple stakeholders, we delivered a platform that guided users to relevant resources while launching seamlessly with the campaign film.
+    Collaborating with Axfoundation and <a href="https://www.fb.se" target="_blank">Forsman & Bodenfors</a>, we designed and built a site that blended storytelling with intuitive navigation.
+With tight timelines and multiple stakeholders, we ensured the platform launched smoothly alongside the campaign film while guiding users to relevant resources.
   </div>

   <div class="grid-headline">Outcomes</div>
   <div class="grid-content">
-    The launch platform effectively introduced ÖppnaDörren to the public and facilitated thousands of meaningful connections.
-It successfully united different integration programs under one brand while making it easy for users to find the right program for their needs.
-I'm immensely proud to have been part of an initiative that continues to make a real difference in fostering integration in Swedish society.
+    The platform introduced ÖppnaDörren to the public and facilitated thousands of meaningful connections.
+It successfully unified different integration programs under one umbrella while making it easy for users to engage.
+A testament to our work: the site still looks and functions much like it did at launch in 2015, proving the strength of its design and usability.
   </div>

   <div class="grid-headline">Lessons Learned</div>
   <div class="grid-content">
-    Coordinating multiple stakeholders and aligning campaign assets require clear priorities and communication.
-Designing for broad audiences reinforced the value of simplicity, accessibility, and collaboration.
+    Coordinating multiple stakeholders while aligning with a campaign requires clear priorities and sharp communication.
+Designing for a broad audience reinforced the power of simplicity, accessibility, and collaboration in making meaningful connections happen.
   </div>
 </div>
 <figure class="project-video">